jonnonz1/nz-statute-book/acts/public/2004/corrections-act-2004.md

   (b) any other powers and functions conferred under this Act or any regulations made under this Act.

 ### 17 Appointment or engagement of security officers
-(1) The chief executive may appoint under the State Sector Act 1988 as many suitable persons as security officers as are required by the chief executive.
+(1) The chief executive may appoint under the Public Service Act 2020 as many suitable persons as security officers as are required by the chief executive.
 (2) Every security contractor must, subject to the terms of the security contract, appoint or engage as many suitable persons as security officers as are required to carry out the obligations of the security contractor.

 ### 18 Powers and functions of security officers